I’m no grandma, and this isn’t my grandma’s Norwegian lefse recipe either.

-I have rolled out hundreds of pounds of potatoes perfecting this recipe over the last 20 years, because one of my first jobs as a teenager involved rolling lefse at a Scandinavian bakery.
-As a result, I’ve made just about every mistake — ahem, learned every trick in the book, along the way.
-Follow this guide and you’ll have perfect Norwegian lefse too!
+I have rolled out hundreds of pounds of potatoes perfecting this recipe over the last 20 years.
+One of my first jobs as a teenager involved rolling lefse at a Scandinavian bakery.
+I’ve made just about every mistake — ahem, learned every trick in the book, along the way.
+Follow this guide and you’ll have perfect Norwegian lefsa, too!

 What you need to make Norwegian lefsa

 - Lefse stick.
 Trust me, you need this stick.

 - Potato Ricer.
 The worst thing that can happen is lumps when rolling because they gunk up the pastry board and rolling pin and the lefse will rip.
 A potato ricer ensures an even mash.
 This inexpensive gadget will change your lefse game.
 Also, a potato ricer is the perfect quick fix when you want mashed potatoes for just 1-2 people!

 You might notice there’s no griddle on the essential list.
 Before I invested in one I used a pancake griddle on the stovetop and made small sheets of lefse.
 So, if you don’t want to invest in a griddle more specific to cooking lefse, be sure to roll your sheets the proper size to fit your setup.
 But, keep in mind that a griddle is great for more than just lefse!
 Try it for par-baking pizza crusts, flatbread, tortillas, pancakes and more.

 The best Norwegian lefse recipe

 The Norwegian lefse recipe below for 5 lbs of potatoes makes about 40 sheets of lefse and takes me about 2 hours to roll and cook.

 Day 1: Potato Prep